dschil138/Fulcrum/README.md

+# Fulcrum Keyboard

-The keyboard uses 20  key switches, two rotary encoders, and two 5-way switches.
+The Fulcrum Keyboard is an 20-key ergomechanical split keyboard, with two rotary encoders, and two 5-way switches.

 ![Photo of the Fulcrum Keyboard](photos/fulcrum-1-web.jpg "")